alaudet/raspi-sump/README.md

 # What's New

+Verison 1.10 - Raspi-Sump will now be installed in a virtualenv.
+This will require an uninstall of version 1.9 and a reinstall of Raspi-Sump with new install instructions

 Version 1.9 - `Systemd` is now an option to replace crontab.
 Control all Raspi-Sump services and Chart creation timers with `Systemd`.

 You can continue using crontab if you prefer.